-Eid ul-Adha is a celebration of the resolute and unflinching will of the Prophet Ibrahim (A.S) who was commanded by Allah (SWT) to sacrifice his only son.
-Yet at the final moment, a miracle happened and his beloved son was saved.
+Eid ul-Adha is a celebration of the resolute and unflinching will of the Prophet Ibrahim (AS) who was commanded by Allah (SWT) to sacrifice his only son.
+Yet, at the final moment, a miracle happened and his beloved son was saved.

 After the livestock animal has been sacrificed, its meat is divided into three equal portions - one for the individual performing Qurbani, one for the family of the Muslim who provided the animal, and one for the poor and needy.

-Qurbani, therefore, serves as an important means to both remember and provide for the most vulnerable in our communities, ensuring they are not left excluded from community-wide celebrations.
+Furthermore, Qurbani serves as an important means to both remember and provide for the most vulnerable in our communities, ensuring they are not left excluded from community-wide celebrations.
 By sacrificing an animal during the Eid ul-Adha festivities, Qurbani brings the entire Ummah together.

 Qurbani in the UK often does not mean sacrificing an animal locally.
-Instead, Muslims in the UK will often provide an animal for a family or community elsewhere in the Ummah, forgoing the portions normally given to you and your neighbours, and instead providing more shares for those most in need.
+Instead, Muslims in the UK will often provide an animal for a family or community elsewhere in the Ummah, forgoing the portions normally given to you and your neighbours, and instead provide more shares for those most in need.